Events

 Online/Virtual

-Members Only Registration Required Free Event Program/Speaker Presentation
+Members Only Registration Required Free Event Hands-On/How-To Workshop

 This session is for member Q&A about native plants, habitat gardening, and issues you have encountered with specific garden projects.
 Novice and veteran native gardeners are welcome.
 While not required, you may submit questions in advance to [email protected].
 A short discussion of seasonal topics will be moderated by Gail Reynolds, assisted by Lydia Pan and Jim Sirch, who will then do their best to answer all your questions – and if they can’t, perhaps another attendee can!
 This program is for members only.